qwertie/learn-react/docs/tutorial-5.md

 }
 ~~~

 Just 8 additional lines of code... no biggie, right?
+If you ask me, one of the main purposes of a UI library (or any library) is to make your code simple, but I guess React's designers have different ideas.

 Here is another component for the rest of the interface (note: the state management is incomplete here):